PTSD Therapy Services for New York, NY

 - If a study asks people if they have ever been diagnosed with PTSD, they may not remember.
 Or they may not have ever talked to a doctor about their trauma or symptoms, so did not get diagnosed.

 - If a study measures trauma history and symptoms in the present moment, all types of people need to be in that study to have good data.
-If the data is collected from a sample of people who are not representative of all Americans, then we won’t have good estimates.
+If the data is collected from a sample of people who are not representative of all Americans, then we won’t have accurate estimates.

 - At different points in time—like during a war or pandemic, or in a year with multiple natural disasters—more people may be at risk of PTSD because more people are experiencing traumatic events.